What Is Buddhism Today?

-One of Buddhists' primary principles is that there should be no agenda other than to serve someone is one of Buddhism's fundamental principles.
+The idea that there should be no agenda other than to serve someone is one of Buddhism's fundamental principles.

 Being in Charge of Our Actions

-It is meant to be a doctrine of responsibility and empowerment.
-For a Buddhist, hope is a decision.
+It is intended to be a philosophy of accountability and empowerment.
+Buddhists view hope as a choice.